Canada in World War II: Saint Pierre and Miquelon

+After the fall of France, the French overseas collectivity of Saint Pierre and Miquelon, located off the coast of Newfoundland, pledged allegiance to Vichy France.
+The Canadian government considered the possibility that the Axis might use Saint Pierre and Miquelon as a base of operations.
+The colony's proximity to Canada and Newfoundland could offer German submariners an excellent position to re-supply and coordinate attacks upon Allied convoys.
+This was helped by the fact that the islands could communicate with the French mainland through wireless communication and transatlantic cables.
+The governments of Newfoundland and the UK considered an invasion of the islands in consultation with Canada.
+However, Canada's War Cabinet refused to initiate an action for fear of offending the US.
+A Free French flotilla landed 230 sailors on the islands on 24 December 1941.
+Saint Pierre and Miquelon administrator Gilbert de Bournat offered no resistance.
+A plebiscite on the island later voted overwhelmingly to endorse the Free French administration.

 Battle of Hong Kong

 In Autumn 1941, the British government accepted an offer by the Canadian Government to send two infantry battalions and a brigade headquarters (1,975 personnel) to reinforce British, Indian, and Hong Kong personnel garrisoned at Hong Kong.
 It was known as "C Force" and arrived in Hong Kong in mid-November 1941, but did not have all of its equipment.
 They were initially positioned on the south side of the Island to counter any amphibious landing.
 On 8 December, following the Japanese attack on Pearl Harbor, the Japanese began their attack on Hong Kong with a force 4 times bigger than the Allied garrison.
 Canadian soldiers were called upon to counterattack, and saw their first combat on 11 December.
 After bitter fighting, allied forces surrendered on 25 December 1941.
 "C Force" lost 290 personnel during the battle and a further 267 subsequently perished in Japanese prisoner of war camps.